Recap of AEW 'Double or Nothing' Rally Including Chris Jericho, Neville Signings

 Jericho says he isn’t here for money.
 He’s all in on #AEW.
 He will be at #DoubleOrNothing.
 In the realm of pro wrestling, this is as big as it gets.

-AEW has already assembled a strong core of independent wrestlers, but it also needs established stars to help bring in more casual wrestling fans.
+AEW has already assembled a strong core of independent wrestlers, but it also needs established stars to bring in more casual fans.
 That's exactly what Jericho should help AEW achieve.
-Even at 48, Jericho can serve as one of the faces of the promotion.
+Even at 48, he can serve as one of the faces of the promotion.

 All Elite Wrestling @AEWrestling